Federated Learning for Medical Image Analysis: A Survey: Introduction

-There have been several survey papers on federated learning~\cite{li2021survey,li2020federated,yang2019federated,rahman2021challenges,zhang2021survey,yin2021comprehensive}, but further technical details about facilitating federated learning in medicine and healthcare are not yet covered.
-Several recent surveys introduce the applications of federated learning in medicine and healthcare areas~\cite{FL-Medical1,rajendran2021cloud,nguyen2022federated,pfitzner2021federated,rieke2020future}.
-However, some of them focus on electronic health records~\cite{FL-Medical1,rajendran2021cloud} or internet of medical things~\cite{aouedi2022handling}, without paying attention to medical imaging.
-And some survey papers cover very broad areas~\cite{nguyen2022federated,pfitzner2021federated}, without detailed introduction on federated learning in medical image analysis.
+There have been several survey papers on federated learning~\citep{li2021survey,li2020federated,yang2019federated,rahman2021challenges,zhang2021survey,yin2021comprehensive}, but further technical details about facilitating federated learning in medicine and healthcare are not yet covered.
+Several recent surveys introduce the applications of federated learning in medicine and healthcare areas~\citep{FL-Medical1,rajendran2021cloud,nguyen2022federated,pfitzner2021federated,rieke2020future}.
+However, some of them focus on electronic health records~\citep{FL-Medical1,rajendran2021cloud} or internet of medical things~\citep{aouedi2022handling}, without paying attention to medical imaging.
+And some survey papers cover very broad areas in medicine and healthcare applications~\citep{nguyen2022federated,pfitzner2021federated}, without detailed introduction on federated learning in medical image analysis.

+A recent survey also reviews the application of federated learning on medical image analysis~\citep{sohan2023systematic}.
+Our survey paper reviews and discusses the most recent advances in federated learning for medical image analysis and has significant differences from the previous one in the following aspects.